Network resilience: Tipping points in ecological networks

-\end{strip} where the dynamical variables $P_{\rm eff}$ and $A_{\rm eff}$ are the effective abundances of plants and pollinators, respectively.
-The parameter $\alpha$ denotes the effective growth rate for the network, $\beta$ describes the combined effects of intra-specific and interspecific competition, $\kappa$ is the species decay rate in an averaging sense, and the parameter $\mu$ accounts for the migration effects for the species.
-Two effective mutualistic interaction strengths, $\langle \gamma_P \rangle$ and $\langle \gamma_A \rangle$, can be obtained by averaging as: ($i$) unweighted average, ($ii$) degree-weighted average, and ($iii$) eigenvector-based average.
-Figure \ref{Lai_PNAS_fig4} shows the ensemble-averaged pollinator and plant abundances in networks obtained by different averaging ways.
-The reduced model through averaging method ($ii$) and ($iii$) has a remarkable predictive power for the tipping point.
+\end{strip} where dynamical variables $P_{\rm eff}$ and $A_{\rm eff}$ are the effective abundances of plants and pollinators, respectively.
+Parameter $\alpha$ denotes the effective growth rate of the network, $\beta$ describes the combined effects of intraspecific and interspecific competition, $\kappa$ is the average species decay rate, and parameter $\mu$ accounts for the effects of migration of the species.
+Two effective mutualistic interaction strengths, $\langle \gamma_P \rangle$ and $\langle \gamma_A \rangle$, can be obtained by averaging as ($i$), the unweighted average, ($ii$), the degree-weighted average, and ($iii$), the eigenvector-based average.
+Figure \ref{Lai_PNAS_fig4} shows the ensemble-averaged pollinator and plant abundances in networks obtained by different averaging methods.
+For these three averaging methods, method ($i$) works well for resilience functions without tipping points, and methods ($ii$) and ($iii$) perform well for resilience functions with tipping points, even in the presence of stochastic disturbances.